Keksuccino/Drippy-Loading-Screen/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and detailed description of what you expected to happen.

-**Crash Log**
+**Game Log**
-If the bug includes a crash, please paste or link it here.
+Please always include your `.minecraft/logs/latest.log` file **right after the issue happened**.
+Please don't send the whole log as plain text here.
+Upload the file to https://gist.github.com and send the link.
+DON'T SEND LOG SNIPPETS OR CRASH LOGS, PLEASE SEND THE WHOLE LATEST.LOG FILE!

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If screenshots would help to explain the issue, please include these.

 **Basic Informations (please complete the following information):**
  - OS: [e.g. Windows]
- - Drippy Loading Screen Version [e.g. 0.2]
+ - Drippy Version [e.g. 0.2]
  - Forge/Fabric Version [e.g. 31.2.24]
  - Minecraft Version [e.g. 1.15.1]
  - Active Mods [e.g. Optifine, 5zig, TooManyItems]